EvanCWoods/Money-Printer/README.md

 ## Usage
 Once installed and running using the above commands, open the local app in your browser.

+The app is deployed on Heroku and acceessable here: https://evan-woods-final-project.herokuapp.com/

 ## Contribute
 This project is finished and requires no additional contributions